nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/workflow_encounter.md

 ## Overview ##

-The Mental Health eDischarge does not support any real "workflow" but uses the encounter resource to give context to the information contained in the Mental Health eDischarge document.
+The Mental Health eDischarge does not support any real "workflow" but uses the encounter resource to give context to the information contained in the eDischarge document.
 The encounter resource represent the inpatient stay and can contain important information such as:

 - When the patient was admitted
 - Why the patient was admitted
-- when the patient was discharged
+- When the patient was discharged
-- when the patient was discharged to
+- When the patient was discharged to
 - Who was involved in the encounter

 The encounter can be referenced by the following resources:

 - Composition
 - Condition
-- Flag
 - List
 - MedicationStatement
-- Observation
 - Procedure

 ## Example Encounter ##